-For a really effecient workflow use this tool to find or create the perfect pallet and then the Recolor Artwork feature to apply the colors to your artwork quickly with no faffing around.
+For a really efficient workflow use this tool to find or create the perfect palette and then the Recolor Artwork feature to apply the colors to your artwork quickly with no faffing around.

 Adobe Color has it's own dedicated Webpage you can access with or without a Creative Cloud Subscription and this site has even more brilliant features.

 Just like the panel in Illustrator you can generate color palettes based on harmony rules however you can also upload images from your computer and colors will be extracted from this then used to build a theme/pallet!

 Perfect if you have an image bursting full of colors you would love to work with but don't want to sit using the eye dropper tool to pick them out!

 Pretty cool but that's just the tip of the iceberg!

 You can also explore color themes using conceptual search terms like 'mystical' and Adobe Sensei will search through Behance, Adobe Stock and existing palettes/themes then display a whole host of options for you to save and load straight into Illustrator.
 Which truly is mystical!

 Another great feature (and perhaps my favourite) is the ability to search for trending palettes within specific areas of the creative industry.
 So you can see what's popular in everything from Graphic Design & Architecture to Travel & Fashion.
 This is a great way to stay current, see whats happen in all types of industry and even to start predicting trends for the future!